EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 * Data-to-time binding

-"Data-to-Data binding" is e.g., binding of responses to a request or binding of data fragments to each other.
+"Data-to-data binding" is e.g., binding of responses to a request or binding of data fragments to each other.
 "Data-to-space binding" is the binding of data to an absolute or relative point in space (i.e., a location) and may in the relative case be referred to as proximity.
 "Data-to-time binding"